-It is the responsibility of the appropriate countersignatory to ensure that the DBS application form indicates the type of disclosure required (i.e. enhanced level), whether or not a check of the Children's Barred List is required and whether or not the check is for a volunteer.
-This determines whether additional information may be provided, whether the disclosure will confirm if the individual is barred from working with children and whether the school will be charged an application fee.
-A separate check of the Independent Safeguarding Authority's Children's Barred List is not required unless the criminal records disclosure remains outstanding at the time the individual begins work.
-The type of proof supplied should also be noted on the disclosure application form by the countersignatory.
+It is the responsibility of the appropriate countersignatory to ensure that the DBS application form indicates the type of certificate required (i.e. enhanced level), the relevant workforce, whether or not a check of the Children's Barred List is required and whether or not the check is for a volunteer.
+A separate check of the Children's Barred List is not required, unless the criminal records certificate remains outstanding at the time the individual begins work in "regulated activity".
+The type of proof of identity supplied should also be noted on the DBS application form by the countersignatory.